jcgneto/CV/README.md

 # Research areas of interest

-Gut Microbiome and enteric pathogen ecology.
+Microbial population and community ecology.
-Ecological statistics.
+Gut microbiome and enteric pathogens of humans and animals.

 # Publications